Performing Arts

 KS4

-Music is offered as an option to KS4 students, where they will follow the Eduqas GCSE in Music.
-This course is split into three key musical disciplines;
+Music is offered as an option to KS4 students, where they will follow the BTEC Tech Award in Music Practice.
+This course is split into three components; exploring music products and styles, music skills development, and responding to a music brief.
+The course aims to develop key musical performance and composition skills and develop students personal management, confidence and communication skills.

-- Composition (30%)
+- A Film Composition

 The course is delivered through a series of performance based workshops, therefore basic performance ability on an instrument or voice is necessary in order to complete this course.